Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Homeowners Insurance Terms Made Simple

-If you find yourself confused by insurance terms, join the club.
-Fancy insurance jargon isn’t always fun to deal with alone — that’s why we’re here to help!
-Our glossary of homeowners insurance terms will get you up to speed on language that will help you better understand your coverages and continue protecting what matters most.
+If you find yourself confused by insurance terms, you’re not alone.
+Insurance jargon can seem complicated — that’s why we’re here to help!
+Our glossary of homeowners insurance terms will get you up to speed on language that will help you better understand your coverages and how they help you protect what matters most.

 Actual cash value (ACV).
-The market value of your property (e.g. home, roof, belongings in your home) was before the loss occurred.
-Technically, ACV is what it would cost to replace your possessions minus how much value they’ve lost due to wear and tear since you bought it.
+An estimate of the fair market value of your property (e.g. home, roof, belongings in your home) was before the loss occurred.
+Technically, ACV is what it would cost to replace your property minus depreciation, which is how much value the property has lost due to age and wear and tear since you bought it.
 Learn more about actual cash value.

 Application.
-A printed form created by an insurer that collects information about the property and person who wants insurance.
+A form created by an insurer that collects information about the property and person who wants insurance.
 An insurer relies on this information when deciding whether to issue a policy.
 You’re required to sign your application to attest to the accuracy of the information.

 Betterments.
 See Improvements.

 Binder.
 A temporary agreement declaring that the policy is in effect.
-A binder is used to prove to your lender that you have homeowners insurance when it’s not possible to issue or endorse the policy immediately.
+A binder is used to prove to your lender that you have homeowners insurance when it’s not possible to issue a policy immediately.

 Cancel.
 To terminate a contract or a policy.